 A stiff physical system has one or more components that behave "stiffly" in the ordinary sense, such as a spring with a large spring constant.
 Mathematical equivalents include quasi-incompressible fluids and low electrical inductance.
 Such systems often exhibit high frequency oscillations in some of their components or modes.

 Events are discontinuous changes in system state or dynamics as the system evolves in time; for example, a valve opening, or a hard stop.
+For more information on how events are represented in the Simscape language, see Discrete Event Modeling.

 A Simscape model is equivalent to a set of equations representing one or more physical systems as physical networks.